 When performed by a skilled cosmetic surgeon, liposuction remains the single-most effective means of removing excess fat from the body.
 The surgeons at East Coast Advanced Plastic Surgery are exceptionally well trained and experienced in the latest liposuction techniques.
-Schedule a consultation with us at one of our ECAPS offices in Ridgewood, Englewood, or Hoboken, New Jersey to learn more about how liposuction procedures can help you take your body beyond the plateaus of diet and exercise alone.
+Schedule a consultation with us at one of our ECAPS offices in Ridgewood, Livingston, or Hoboken, New Jersey, to learn more about how liposuction procedures can help you take your body beyond the plateaus of diet and exercise alone.

 What is Liposuction?

 Liposuction surgery involves the removal of fat beneath the skin.
 By using a hollow metal tube that passes through the excess fatty tissue doctors are able to slim down any area you wish.
 Your excess fatty tissue will be removed with the assistance of a powerful vacuum.
 Liposuction can be performed on almost any area of the body, but the most common areas treated often include the abdomen, buttocks, thighs, hips, upper arms and neckline/chin area.

 Liposuction surgery is becoming an increasingly popular option for those who lack an even body surface or tone due to pockets of fat caused by aging, pregnancy, heredity or other factors.
 For many of our patients, these issues typically cannot be corrected with simply diet and exercise alone.

 There are many factors that may determine whether or not liposuction is right for you.
 The following points will help you decide if surgery is your best course of action:

 - The best liposuction candidates are in good physical condition and near average weight.

 - Women wishing to gain a more even, toned body after weight loss, pregnancy, natural aging, or inherited factors find the best success with liposuction.

 - If you have pockets of fat that are not in proportion with the rest of your body and cannot be eliminated with diet and exercise, liposuction may be able to help.